shithi30/S3_Lambda_Flyer_Notifier/README.md

-This repository pushes regular flyer data as .parquet blobs to S3 buckets, for the detection and notification of new items/flyers. <br>
+This repo pushes regular flyer data as .parquet blobs to S3 buckets, for detection and notification of new items/flyers. <br>

 <b>Tech Stack:</b> ```S3``` ```Lambda Functions``` ```CloudWatch``` ```GSheets API``` ```GitHub Actions```<br>